 You’ll also need a team of business analytics, QA engineers, designers, and project managers to get your MVP up and running.
 These activities are priced separately and aren’t included in the estimation above.
 You can contact our team to get an accurate estimate.

-At Orangesoft, we optimize your MVP development costs by using design systems and UI libraries, as well as reusable components, third-party libraries, and APIs that are suitable for your project.
+At Orangesoft, we optimize your MVP development costs by leveraging pre-made design components, UI libraries, code modules, AI models, third-party libraries, and APIs that are suitable for your project.

 What to do after an MVP launch?

-Launching an MVP is not the finish line, it’s the starting point for a continuous cycle of improvement.
-After you get your MVP out the door, you should collect real-world feedback and fish out new ideas from it, which can then be implemented in further iterations.
+Launching an MVP is not the finish line; it’s the starting point for a continuous cycle of improvement.
+After launching your MVP, collect real-world feedback and extract insights to inform further iterations.

 During the feedback stage, you should work with a test group to collect meaningful insights about the product's strengths and weaknesses.
 For example, you may want to survey a test group on what they would like to see in future versions of the application.